-In the present scenario, sentiment analysis technique is one of the ways to predict opinion of a community.
-The collection of tweets over a given time period reveal transformation in the public mood at large.
-An empirical analysis of sentiment is being carried based on the blogs, reviews, tweets, facebook posts and other posts on microblogging and social networking sites.
+In the present scenario, sentiment analysis technique is one of the ways to predict the opinion of a community.
+The collection of tweets over a given time period reveals a transformation in the public mood at large.
+An empirical analysis of sentiment is being carried based on the blogs, reviews, tweets, Facebook posts and other posts on microblogging and social networking sites.
 These posts are extracted using information retrieval techniques and combined using different aggregation rules.
 However, these may prove inaccurate when different, possibly correlated items are under consideration.

 Collective Sentiment analysis can be carried out when sentiments are analyzed collectively about a single topic, either through polarity like positive, negative or neutral or through “5-stars” scale Sentiments can be identified as positive, negative, or neutral.
 Some of the complex approaches widen this 3-valued polarity to “5-stars”approach which finds its usage in different rating systems defining graded polarities.
 As soon as the set of individual opinions is extracted in the form of polarities or graded polarities, this information is aggregated into a collective sentiment.
 However, more sophisticated theories are required if there is a need to develop collective judgments comparing two or more objects.

 Machine learning is the ability of a machine to enhance its performance using artificial intelligence techniques.
 It involves construction and studying of algorithm to design a model from data and inputs received.
 This helps in taking predictions and decisions based on the model developed from the inputs.
 Machine learning enables in analyzing sentiments based on the programs developed that possess the ability to transform according to the data.